 1. Assign rows by wine type: red, white or sparkling

-Depending on the magnitude of your wine collection, assigning locations by row of each bottle can be enlightening and fun.
-You might discover a few hidden treasures, including some wines you forgot you had and might need drinking right away.
+Depending on the magnitude of your wine collection, assigning locations by row of each bottle can be instructive and fun.
+You might discover a few hidden treasures, including wines you forgot you had and might need drinking right away.

 Separating the wines into categories not only makes life easier when locating a wine, but it can also alert you to when your volume of a particular wine type is getting low.
 I’ve found a direct correlation between a low inventory of St. Francis Wineries Zinfandel and my wife’s happiness with me.